AllenCellModeling/cookiecutter-pypackage/README.md

 ## Features
 * Local testing uses `tox` and `pytest` for local testing, simply run `tox` or `make build` from a terminal in the project home directory
-* Builds and runs unit tests on Windows, Mac, and Ubuntu on every branch and pull request commit using GitHub Actions
+* Runs tests on Windows, Mac, and Ubuntu on every branch and pull request commit using GitHub Actions
 * Releases your Python Package to PyPI when you push to `stable` using GitHub Actions
-* Pre-configured to work with Sphinx and readthedocs doc generation
+* Automatically builds project documentation using Sphinx on every push to master
-* Example code samples for objects, tests, and bin scripts
+* Includes example code samples for objects, tests, and bin scripts

 ## The Four Commands You Need To Know
 1. `pip install -e .[dev]`